With Troubles in mind, Irish concern grows over British stance on border

 A prominent BBC journalist even suggested to Ireland’s Europe minister, Helen McEntee, that Ireland quit the EU and join the United Kingdom - an idea met with some bemusement.

-Such attitudes only tap into deeper Irish feelings about Britain forged over centuries of colonization and a bloody struggle for independence that left the island partitioned a century ago.
+Such attitudes only tap into deeper Irish feelings about Britain forged over centuries of colonisation and a bloody struggle for independence that left the island partitioned a century ago.

 Relations between the two countries improved markedly after the Northern Ireland peace accord, helped along by their mutual membership of the EU.